 Because making someone work for you, and not paying them nor helping them out, would be called “theft of services” in the workplace.
 Why is it any different in the software world?

 Of course, money is not the only way help.
 And some author’s don’t want donations (like Frank Goossens and his Wordpress plugin autoptimize).
-You can tell others about it, report bugs, improve things, make an icon or other graphics, or just use your head and think and ask the developer.
+You can tell others about it, report bugs, improve things, make an icon or other graphics, or just help out where you can.

 Because while the “Best things in Life are Free,” it still helps to know that people care and want a particular program, app, plugin, etc.